Jason Becker

 This way, if there’s content that we want to only show to those above a certain age, you can do so with some confidence.
 Maybe this can only be done in states that adopt the ISO 18013-5 standard– if you want to get age checks from the platform, adopt and provide identification that can be loaded electronically onto our devices.
 I worry a little bit about this because the US has a terrible history of limiting access to state IDs for all kinds of marginalized groups.
 But I think there’s something to be done here by the platforms.
 This is a level of safety that I think we should hold the duopoly platforms take on, but once, in a uniform, standards-based way.
 Not state by state, or even to a degree, country by country.

 1. I am linking to The Verge version of this article since the Wall Street Journal has a paywall.
-I get passed that paywall with Apple News+, but though The Verge link would be more universal. ↩︎
+I get past that paywall with Apple News+, but though The Verge link would be more universal. ↩︎

 August 30, 2024